Updated July 2023

 • Adjust tone to ensure it’s appropriate for the audience.

-The Editor/Proofer is the resident expert on SPUG specialist.
-S/he will look for errors in words, sentences and paragraphs; and ensure style requirements are met.
-The Editor/Proofer should see the document a minimum number of times so s/he has “fresh eyes” to catch errors others have missed.
+Is the resident expert on SPUG (spelling, punctuation, usage and grammar).
+They look for errors in words, sentences and paragraphs; and ensure style requirements are met.
+The Editor/Proofer should see the document as close to go-live as possible and for a minimum number of times so they have “fresh eyes” to catch errors others have missed.

-The Production/Traffic Coordinator moves the project from point to point in the process and makes final preparations for production.
-This person should be a solid organizer and scheduler.
-The role could be played by the Client Liaison or the Drafter.
+Moves the project from point to point in the process and makes final preparations for production.
+They should be a solid organizer and scheduler.
+This role could be played by the Client Liaison or the Drafter.

 Getting people in the right roles isn’t just feel-good team-building stuff.
-There’s research that shows that working at the nexus of what you like to do, what you do best and what is valuable to the organization benefits employees and employers alike.
-This is because a good fit increases productivity and performance, as well as attendance and job satisfaction.
-Get this right and not only do you improve the quality of your communication, but you improve the bottom line.
+Research shows that working at the nexus of what we like to do, what we do best and what is valuable to the organization benefits employees and employers alike.
+This good fit increases productivity and performance, attendance and job satisfaction.
+Get this right and you improve the quality of your content and the bottom line.

 Need help building your own team or designing a project?
 Contact me.